 Keio University was founded in 1858 by Fukuzawa Yukichi, a Japanese philosopher and thinker, as the first private university in Japan.
 It started as Rangaku-jyuku (Western School), a private school for Dutch studies. in 1858.
 In 1868, the school name was changed to Keio Gijuku, named after the Keio era at the time.
 Eventually, it was moved to Mita campus in 1871.

-Students who seek a rigorous study program where they can challenge themselves should not miss out on the double degree programs that Keio offers partnered with other world-class universities.
-Students will be able to study at Keio and at the partner institution and are awarded degrees from both upon completion.
-For students enrolled in the English-taught PEARL program at Keio will be eligible for two double-degree programs as below.
+Students who seek a rigorous study program where they can challenge themselves should not miss out on the double-degree programs that Keio offers with world-class partner universities.
+Students will be able to study at both Keio and the partner institution, and they are awarded degrees from both upon completion.
+Students enrolled in the English-taught PEARL program at Keio will be eligible for two double-degree programs as below.

 Students in the Faculty of Economics, one of the strongest faculties that Keio University is known for, can choose to be enrolled in the 4.5-year double degree with Sciences Po in France.
 Students from two universities will study together for three and a half years at two campuses in two countries, and upon satisfying the graduation requirements of both institutions, they will be awarded two B.A. degrees.
 Students in the English-taught PEARL program at Keio will spend their first two years in Sciences Po before they return to Keio to finish their degree.
 Different from the regular exchange program that lasts 6 months to 1 year, students in a double degree program will be able to take classes in the curricula of both universities, and will study in the partner institution for 2 years.
 It typically takes 4-5 years until graduation, and students will be awarded B.A degrees in Economics from both universities.

 For more admissions information, you can visit AY2020 Application Guideline